prajaktaborse1234/synthmerge/README.md

 - **Parallel Multi-AI Endpoint Support**
   Simultaneously queries multiple AI models to resolve conflicts:
-  - Patchpal-backend (fine-tuned specifically for conflict resolution)
+  - [Patchpal-backend](https://gitlab.com/patchpal-ai/patchpal-backend) (fine-tuned specifically for conflict resolution)
   - Self-hosted open-weight open source LLMs with OpenAI-compatible endpoints
   - Gemini (via OpenAI-compatible API)

+- **Parameter Variants Support**
+  Each AI endpoint can be configured with multiple parameter variants to run multiple inference strategies:
+  - Different reasoning effort levels (high, medium, low)
+  - Temperature, top_p, top_k, min_p sampling parameters
+  - Context handling options (no_context flag)

 - **Results Deduplication**
-  Consolidates identical solutions and displays model agreement
+  Consolidates identical solutions and displays model and/or parameter variant agreement

 - **Review Using Your Workflow**
   - Resolved conflicts appear in your editor with model attribution
   - AI-generated code requires manual review before commit

 - **Fail-Safe Design**
-  When one model fails to resolve a conflict, Git's original conflict remains alongside solutions from other models for that hunk
+  - When one model fails to resolve a conflict, Git's original conflict remains alongside solutions from other models for that hunk

-- **Configurable**
-  Customize inference servers: reasoning effort, temperature, no_context ...
+  - Each AI endpoint can be configured with timeout, delay, and max_delay parameters

 ---